All forms of Carnitine: L-Carnitine, ALCAR, LCLT, and Levocarnitine — a complete guide

 - Dosage: 500-1500 mg daily, divided into 1-2 doses.

-- Timing: Morning and/or midday, can be taken on an empty stomach.
+- Timing: Morning and/or afternoon, can be taken on an empty stomach.

 - Combinations:

-- ALCAR + Alpha-Lipoic Acid (ALA): For powerful antioxidant protection and mitochondrial support.
+- ALCAR + Alpha-lipoic acid (ALA): For strong antioxidant protection and mitochondrial support.

 - ALCAR + Choline (Alpha-GPC or CDP-Choline): For maximum acetylcholine stimulation and improved focus.